bioinf/Sibelia/C-SIBELIA.md

 	http://etool.me/software/sibelia

+"C-Sibelia" finds a set of differences between an assembly and a reference.
+All of them are given relative to the given reference.
 The easiest way to run "C-Sibelia" is to type:

-	C-Sibelia.py <FASTA file with reference> <FASTA file with a genome>
+	C-Sibelia.py <FASTA file with reference> <FASTA file with an assembly>

 For example, directory "examples/C-Sibelia/Staphylococcus_aureus" contains a set of two bacterial genomes.
 To run "C-Sibelia" on this dataset, type in the